-It took 6 years and 25 heartful routes to realise it,
+It took six years and twenty-five heart routes to realise it

 For many years I would stress myself silly about writing up my heart routes,